-As hydrogen is absorbed into the bulk of a metal via its surface, let us first consider the adsorption process of hydrogen at the metal surface, $H_2(g) \to 2H(ad)$ , where the gaseous and adsorbed states of hydrogen are represented as (g) and (ad), respectively.
+As hydrogen is absorbed into the bulk of a metal via its surface, let us first consider the adsorption process of hydrogen at the metal surface, $H_2(g) \rightarrow 2H(ad)$ , where the gaseous and adsorbed states of hydrogen are represented as (g) and (ad), respectively.
 Hydrogen molecules ( $H_2$ ) that reach the metal surface (M) dissociate at the surface and are adsorbed as H atoms (Fig. 1).
 Here, the potential energy of $H_2$ is represented by two variables: the interatomic distance, d, and the height relative to the surface metal atom, z.
 It is assumed that the axis along the two H atoms is parallel to the surface and that the center of gravity is always on the vertical dotted line in Fig. 1.
-Fig. 2 shows the potential energy contour plot for the dissociation at the surface.
-The numerical values represent the potential energy in units of kJ per mole of $H_2$ .
-The solid line spacing is 20 kJ mol $^{-1}$ , the dashed line spacing is 100 kJ mol $^{-1}$ , and the spacing between solid and dashed lines is 80 kJ mol $^{-1}$ .
+Fig. 2 shows the potential energy in units of kJ per mole of $H_2$ .
+The solid line spacing is 20 kJ mol-1, the dashed line spacing is 100 kJ mol-1, and the spacing between solid and dashed lines is 80 kJ mol-1.
 The zero-point vibration energy is ignored.